 There is nothing that gets Google more excited than an EPIC blog post.
 These days limp, half-hearted, mediocre blog posts just do not cut the mustard.
 Your EPIC BLOG POST needs to be filled with useful information that the viewer of your yoga website can immediately use (e.g. how to perform a certain pose).
 If you don’t have a website I can help you, or look online for a yoga website designer.

 Keep these points in mind

 If you find an interesting blog post somewhere online, write a similar post injecting your own personality.

 Top Notch Advice

-Give your readers top notch advice.
-Don’t be afraid to write a lot about a niche subject (e.g. the anatomy going on within your bottom when practicing boat pose).
+Give your readers top-notch advice.
+Don’t be afraid to write a lot about a niche subject (e.g. the anatomy going on within your bottom when practising boat pose).

 Add images and videos.
 People are visual creatures and love to browse with their eyes.